 Transferable skills are qualities that are useful to any employer as you change jobs or careers.
 Often soft skills, these might include things like flexibility, organisation, teamwork or other qualities employers seek in strong candidates.
 Transferable skills can be used to position your past experience when applying for a new job – especially if it’s in a different industry.

 The best skills to put on a CV vary by job type, career level, education and other factors.
 For example, the most important skills for a commercial truck driver will differ from those for a marketing manager.
 Before you apply to any job, take time to review the skills that are most valuable to the employer and tailor your CV based on which of your personal skills fall within their requirements.

 The goal of your CV skills list is to show the recruiter or hiring manager that you’re the best candidate for the role and will bring defined value to their team.
 By paying attention to the type of candidate an employer is looking for and making connections with your own strengths, you can quickly stand out from the competition.

 Explore more articles

-- How to write a game developer CV (With example)
+- How to write a software engineer CV (With template)

-- How to write a social worker CV (With template and example)
+- How to write a finance analyst CV (Template and example)

-- How to write an administrator CV (With steps and example)
+- How to create an effective CV header (With examples)

-- How to write an effective judge CV (With example and tips)
+- How to write an effective sales assistant cover letter

-- How to write an 'about me' section in a CV (With examples)
+- How to write an accountant CV (With steps and example)